bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

 ## Exports

-`TEXT_EXAMPLES` - A list of text samples in different languages, with the script and direction that should be used for that language.
+`TEXT_VARIANTS` - A list of text samples in different languages, with the script and direction that should be used for that language.

 `withServicesKnob` - Is a function that returns a storybook decorator function that adds a `Select a service` dropdown to the knobs panel.
 When a service is selected from the dropdown it does 2 things: